Nick Pride and the Pimptones: Re-juiced Phat Shake

+At that time, John Waugh replaced Tomas Quilliam sax player.

 Go Deep

-With the sudden departure of John Waugh (sax) to join The 1975 both Alex Saxon (sax) and Beth Macari (vocals) were brought in to re-focus the band towards a more old school funk & soul sound.
+With the sudden departure of John Waugh (sax) to join The 1975 both Alex Saxon (sax) and Beth Macari (vocals) were brought in to re-focus the band on an older school funk & soul sound.
 The result of this is the new album Go Deep recorded live in Newcastle upon Tyne in August 2015 at Loft Studios, and being released on Légère Recordings in June 2016.

 Live performances / airplay

-The group’s touring schedule has also taken them to many of the UK’s finest funk venues including the 100 Club, The Yardbird in Birmingham, Band on The Wall in Manchester, Hi-Fi Club in Leeds, the Jazzbar in Edinburgh, as well as festivals such as The Mostly Jazz Festival, The North East Funk and Soul Revue and The Sage Gateshead International Jazz Festival.
+The group has played in many UK venues known for hosting funk bands, including the 100 Club, The Yardbird in Birmingham, Band on The Wall in Manchester, Hi-Fi Club in Leeds, the Jazzbar in Edinburgh, as well as festivals such as The Mostly Jazz Festival, The North East Funk and Soul Revue, and The Sage Gateshead International Jazz Festival.

 Internationally they have played at the Imagina Funk Festival (2015), Novara Jazz Festival (2012) and Swingin' Groningen (2012) along with various gigs in Italy and Spain.

 In 2011, The Pimptones remix of The Breakbeat Junkie track "Rock The Funky Beat" become a firm favourite of the BBC6 Music Funk and Soul Show, and was one of the most requested songs on RAI Radio 2’s Pop Corner (Italy).

-Nick Pride also produces the Pimptones podcast designed to highlight up and coming music from the band and from other artists in the North East.
+Nick Pride also hosts a Pimptones podcast centered on the band as well as other artists in the North East England area.